ZRaup/Zachary-Raup/TOI4153_port.md

 TOI-4153 is a yellowish-white F-type star with a temperature of 6411K, as listed in the [ExoFOP database](https://exofop.ipac.caltech.edu/tess/target.php?id=470171739).
 The star has a radius of 1.7 times that of the Sun and a mass of 1.3 times that of the Sun.
 TOI-4153 hosts one known exoplanet, designated TOI-4153.01, which orbits the star with a period of 4.6 days.

 ##### Image 1: CRCAO Photomtry Data Image
 The CRCAO data image from September 16, 2022, was taken with an infrared filter and processed and reduced using AstroImageJ.
 The green aperture is around the target star, TOI-4153, while the comparison stars are marked with a red aperture.
+(T5 was a variable star and was not used in the comparison analysis.)
 ![](I_field.png)